 An example can demonstrate why.
 People in the United States live as long as people in Cuba.2 Cuba is poor and does not have a market economy.
 The United States spends more on health care than any other country in the world.
 Every possible treatment is available in the United States.
 Still, in more than 40 countries, people live longer than in the United States.1 Cuba does not spend a lot on health care, only 10% of what the United States spends per person.
 Healthcare in Cuba appears efficient compared to healthcare in the United States.
 How can this be?

 The available treatments in Cuba are free for everyone.
 In the United States, you may not receive treatment when you cannot afford it because the United States has a market economy.
 There may be other causes, for example, differences in the diets in Cuba and the United States.
 There is no fast food in Cuba because Cuba has no market economy.
 Life in Cuba may be miserable, but healthcare is one of the few things Cuba has organised well.

-Successful societies have market economies and governments that organise things that the market fails to do.
+Successful societies have market economies and governments that organise things that the market fails to do, for instance, providing for the poor.
 And a market economy still needs a government to set the rules and enforce them.
-Governments of successful societies aim at making the market economy work better where it is beneficial for society and constraining it where it does more harm than good.

 Featured image: Our invisible friend photographed in the moorlands near Nijverdal.
 Jürgen Eissink (2018).
 Wikimedia Commons.
 Public Domain.

 1. Sapiens: A Brief History of Humankind.
 Yuval Noah Harari (2014).
 Harvil Secker.